-The PRC would also benefit from being streamlined so that commissioners can focus on their core mission, the regulation of utilities.
+being streamlined so that commissioners can focus on their core mission, the regulation of utilities.

 A good place to start would be removing the PRC's responsibility for processing the registration of corporations.

-rations.

-The PRC's corporations' bureau has long been plagued by problems including lost checks, lost paperwork, and delays lasting weeks and even months.
-Further confusing the situation, the PRC handles the reporting and registration of only some types of businesses, like limited liability companies (LLCs), while the Secretary of State handles it for others, like limited liability partnerships (LLPs).
-Constitutional Amendment 3 would consolidate both units into an efficient onestop shop for all business registrations and filings at the Secretary of State's office, the way 41 other states do it.
+The PRC's corporations bureau has long been plagued by problems including lost checks, lost paperwork, and delays lasting weeks and even months.

+Further confusing the situation, the PRC handles the reporting and registration of only some types of businesses, such as limited liability companies, while the secretary of state handles it for others, such as limited liability partnerships.

+Constitutional Amendment 3 would consolidate both units into an efficient one-stop shop for all business registrations and filings at the secretary of state's office, the way 41 other states do it.
-GuestViewPoint

 Another important reform would be to remove the PRC's authority over the Insurance Division.
-Under the PRC, every Superintendent of Insurance has either been fired or forced to resign because of the inherent conflicts that arise from working for five bosses with competing political agendas.
+Under the PRC. every superintendent of insurance has either been fired or forced to resign because of the inherent conflicts that arise from working for five bosses with competing political agendas.

-In addition, the Insurance Division has been placed on probation by the National Association of Insurance Commissioners three times in its 16-year history, in large part because in the past, PRC commissioners had pressured the Division to hire unqualified but politically connected employees.
-Constitutional Amendment 4 would instead allow the Superintendent to be selected by an independent nominating committee, insulating the regulation of insurance from political interference.
+In addition, the insurance division has been placed on probation by the National Association of Insurance Commissioners three times in its 16-year history, in large part because in the past, PRC commissioners had pressured the division to hire unqualified but politically connected employees.

+Constitutional Amendment 4 would instead allow the superintendent to be selected by an independent nominating committee, insulating the regulation of insurance from political interference.